coredns/coredns/plugin/route53/README.md

 }
 ~~~

 * **ZONE** the name of the domain to be accessed.
 When there are multiple zones with overlapping
  domains (private vs. public hosted zone), CoreDNS does the lookup in the given order here.
  Therefore, for a non-existing resource record, SOA response will be from the rightmost zone.

 * **HOSTED\_ZONE\_ID** the ID of the hosted zone that contains the resource record sets to be
  accessed.

 * **AWS\_ACCESS\_KEY\_ID** and **AWS\_SECRET\_ACCESS\_KEY** the AWS access key ID and secret access key
  to be used when query AWS (optional).
 If they are not provided, then coredns tries to access
  AWS credentials the same way as AWS CLI, e.g., environmental variables, AWS credentials file,
  instance profile credentials, etc.

 * `credentials` is used for reading the credential **FILENAME** and setting the **PROFILE** name for a given
  zone. **PROFILE** is the AWS account profile name.
 Defaults to `default`. **FILENAME** is the
  AWS credentials filename, defaults to `~/.aws/credentials`.

 * `fallthrough` If zone matches and no record can be generated, pass request to the next plugin.
  If **ZONES** is omitted, then fallthrough happens for all zones for which the plugin is
  authoritative.
 If specific zones are listed (for example `in-addr.arpa` and `ip6.arpa`), then
  only queries for those zones will be subject to fallthrough.

 * `refresh` can be used to control how long between record retrievals from Route 53.
 It requires
  a duration string as a parameter to specify the duration between update cycles.
 Each update
  cycle may result in many AWS API calls depending on how many domains use this plugin and how
  many records are in each.
 Adjusting the update frequency may help reduce the potential of API
  rate-limiting imposed by AWS.

+* `aws_api_max_retries` can be used to retry recoverable errors on the AWS API.
+By default errors
+    are not retried and thus, in case of throttling on the AWS API, the plugin doesn't update the zone.
+    The default value is 0, meaning that the pluging doesn't retry.

 * **DURATION** A duration string.
 Defaults to `1m`.
 If units are unspecified, seconds are assumed.

 ## Examples